 - To Store.
 Cover leftover casserole or store in an airtight storage container and place in the refrigerator for up to 3 days.

 - To Freeze.
 Store leftover casserole in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.
+I like to wrap and freeze individual slices, then thaw them overnight in the refrigerator for quick meals.

 Recommended Tools to Make This Recipe

 - 9×13 Inch Baking Dish.
 A classic 3-quart size baking dish is all you need.
 This one comes with a lid.
-This set (with lids)is a bargain.
+This set (with lids) is a bargain.

 - Small Whisk.
 I prefer this size for beating eggs and almost all mixing.